mwillsey/mwillsey.github.io/index.md

 <img id="max-photo" style="max-height: 300px" class="right" src="/assets/max.jpg">

-I'm a fifth-year Ph.D. candidate at the University of Washington [Paul G. Allen School of Computer Science & Engineering][allen].
+I'm a post-doctoral researcher at the University of Washington, where I also earned my PhD.
 I work mostly in programming languages ([PLSE] group), but I enjoy collaborating with friends in molecular systems ([MISL]),